kurtosis-tech/kurtosis/docs/docs/client-libs-reference.md

 **Returns**

-The ports that the service is reachable at from inside the enclave, identified by the user-chosen ID set in [ContainerConfig.usedPorts][containerconfig_usedports] when the service was created.
+The ports that the service is reachable at from inside the enclave, identified by the user-chosen port ID set in [`ServiceConfig.ports`](./starlark-reference/service-config.md) when the service was created.

 ### `getMaybePublicIpAddress() -> String`
-If the service declared used ports in [ContainerConfig.usedPorts][containerconfig_usedports], then this function returns the IP address where the service is reachable at from _outside_ the enclave that the container is running inside.
+If the service declared used ports in [`ServiceConfig.ports`](./starlark-reference/service-config.md), then this function returns the IP address where the service is reachable at from _outside_ the enclave that the container is running inside.
 This IP address is how clients on the host machine can connect to the service.
 If no used ports were declared, this will be empty.

 **Returns**

 The service's public IP address, or an empty value if the service didn't declare any used ports.

 ### `getPublicPorts() -> Map<PortID, PortSpec>`
 Gets the ports that the service is reachable at from _outside_ the enclave that the container is running inside.
 These ports are how clients on the host machine can connect to the service.
-If the service didn't declare any used ports in [ContainerConfig.usedPorts][containerconfig_usedports], this value will be an empty map.
+If the service didn't declare any used ports in [`ServiceConfig.ports`](./starlark-reference/service-config.md), this value will be an empty map.

 **Returns**

-The ports (if any) that the service is reachable at from outside the enclave, identified by the user-chosen ID set in [ContainerConfig.usedPorts][containerconfig_usedports] when the service was created.
+The ports (if any) that the service is reachable at from outside the enclave, identified by the user-chosen ID set in [`ServiceConfig.ports`](./starlark-reference/service-config.md) when the service was created.

 ### `execCommand(List<String> command) -> (int exitCode, String logs)`
 Uses [Docker exec](https://docs.docker.com/engine/reference/commandline/exec/) functionality to execute a command inside the service's running Docker container.